Is It Safe to Send Credit Card Info by Email? (5 Safety Tips)

 Woman looking at credit card

-If you want to send your credit card by email, there are a few crucial steps to follow to protect your information.
+If you want to send your credit card by email, you must follow a few crucial steps to protect your information.

 Although I don’t recommend sending your credit card or any other sensitive information by email, here’s the best way to secure your email.